Balance Sheet vs Income Statement: Simple Comparison

 Mistake 1: Only checking the P&L

-Many small businesses focus only on net profit and ignore the balance sheet.
+Many small businesses focus only on net profit and ignore the balance sheet vs income statement together.
 This can lead to poor cash flow awareness and missed liabilities.

 Mistake 2: Not reconciling regularly